Send the link below via email or IMCopy

 If a group is like-minded, discussion strengthens its prevailing opinions

 .
 Talking over racial issues increased prejudice in a high-prejudice group of high schoolers, and decreased it in a low-predudice group

-The enhancement of a group's prevailing tendencies is called group polarization
+The enhancement of a group's prevailing tendencies is called

 .
 This can be positive (as in the case of self-help groups) as well as negative (meetings of the KKK).